 4. iShares Core S&P 500 ETF (IVV)

 The iShares Core S&P 500 ETF is a fund sponsored by one of the largest fund companies, BlackRock.
-With nearly $185 billion in assets (as of Apr.
-2020), this iShares fund is one of the largest ETFs and like other large funds, it tracks the S&P 500.
-With an inception date of 2000, this fund is another long-tenured player.
+This iShares fund is one of the largest ETFs and like these other large funds, it tracks the S&P 500.
+With an inception date of 2000, this fund is another long-tenured player that’s tracked the index closely over time.

 5. Schwab S&P 500 Index Fund (SWPPX)

-With nearly $35 billion in assets (as of Apr.
-2020), the Schwab S&P 500 Index Fund is on the smaller side of the heavyweights on this list, but that’s not really a concern for investors.
+With tens of billions in assets, the Schwab S&P 500 Index Fund is on the smaller side of the heavyweights on this list, but that’s not really a concern for investors.
 This mutual fund has a strong record dating back to 1997, and it’s sponsored by Charles Schwab, one of the most respected names in the industry.
 Schwab is especially noted for its focus on making investor-friendly products, as evidenced by this fund’s razor-thin expense ratio.

 Expense ratio: 0.02 percent.
 That means every $10,000 invested would cost $2 annually.